-106. Discussion: It has been pointed out that the current geographic regions framework and the lack of its alignment with any other internationally organized system or framework makes it difficult - particularly for smaller countries with limited resources - to be actively engaged in different aspects of ICANN.
+- 113. Discussion: It has been pointed out that the current geographic regions framework and the lack of its alignment with any other internationally organized system or framework makes it difficult particularly for smaller countries with limited resources to be actively engaged in different aspects of ICANN.
 There are more meetings to attend, different people to know and different structures to understand."
 In its original 2007 Report, the ccNSO Regions Working Group noted, for example, that ccTLD managers in the Middle East are by definition part of ICANN's Asian/Pacific region.
-But for the allocation of IP number resources they rely on RIPE NCC (the RIR for Europe and the Middle East)(see also Caribbean example in discussion of Matter No. above).

-107. Options and Impacts: ICANN's structures and processes should lower barriers for participation and engagement by community members as much as practicable.
+But for the allocation of IP number resources they rely on RIPE NCC (the RIR for Europe and the Middle East). - 114.
+Options and Impacts: ICANN's structures and processes should lower barriers for participation and engagement by community members as much as practicable.
 The size of the current regions do create circumstances where individuals must travel long distances for face to face meetings.
 Smaller (more) regions could address this concern, but any potential benefits should be compared with the increased internal resource costs they could conceivable incur.